Stochastic Molecular Reaction Queueing Network Modeling for In Vitro Transcription Process: INTRODUCTION

 \section{INTRODUCTION}

-In recent years, we have experienced several viral outbreaks, including the COVID-19 pandemic caused by the SARS-CoV-2 virus, the Zika virus epidemic, Nipah outbreaks, and Ebola virus epidemic \cite{baker2022infectious}.
+In recent years, we have experienced several viral outbreaks, including the COVID-19 pandemic caused by the SARS-CoV-2 virus.
 Vaccines are highly effective in stopping epidemics and pandemics, but traditional vaccine production methods are too slow to respond to new viral outbreaks \cite{gebre2021novel}.
 To overcome this issue, a rapid-response vaccine production platform is urgently needed.
 Compared to traditional vaccines, mRNA vaccines offer several key benefits.
-Firstly, they can be produced rapidly and at a large scale, making them ideal for responding to new viral outbreaks.
-Secondly, they are highly effective in preventing infection, as shown with the success of new mRNA vaccines developed for COVID-19.
-Additionally, mRNA vaccines are safe and well-tolerated, with few side effects reported.
+First, they can be produced rapidly at a large scale, making mRNA vaccines ideal for responding to new viral outbreaks.
+Second, they are highly effective in preventing infection, as shown with the success of new mRNA vaccines developed for COVID-19.
+Third, mRNA vaccines are safe and well-tolerated, with few side effects reported.

-The mRNA manufacturing involves key steps, such as upstream RNA synthesis, purification, and formulation.
+The mRNA manufacturing involves key steps including RNA synthesis, purification, and formulation.
 Basically, the synthesis of RNA strands encodes the desired antigenic protein.
 For mRNA and self-amplifying RNA (saRNA) vaccine platforms, cell-free DNA-templated RNA synthesis is used for this purpose.
-This process utilizes in vitro transcription (IVT) reactions that are often catalyzed by the T7 RNA polymerase enzyme (T7RNAP).
+It utilizes in vitro transcription (IVT) reactions that are often catalyzed by the T7 RNA polymerase enzyme (T7RNAP).
 The synthesized RNA substance is then purified and formulated with a delivery system (such as lipid nanoparticles), which are filled into vials or other containers to create the final vaccine product.